-The Fuzzy Grouping Transformation in SSIS is used to replace the wrongly typed words with correct words.
-This transformation is same as Fuzzy Lookup Transformation but Fuzzy Grouping Transformation does not require any reference table to correct the data.
-It will use the grouping technique to check for the wrongly typed words (type mistakes) and correct them.
-For example, if 98 people typed country name as India and 2 people types as Indi then Fuzzy Grouping Transformation will replace the Indi with India.
+The Fuzzy Grouping Transformation in SSIS is used to replace the wrongly typed words with the correct words.
+For example, if 98 people typed the country name as India and two people typed as Indi, then SSIS Fuzzy Grouping Transformation will replace Indi with India.

-Before we start configuring the Fuzzy Grouping Transformation, let us see some important properties of this:
+Before we start configuring the SSIS Fuzzy Grouping Transformation, let us see some important properties of this:

-- This transformation uses Grouping technique to replace the wrong word in source data with the correct word.
+- This SSIS Fuzzy Grouping transformation uses the Grouping technique to replace the wrong word in source data with the correct word.

-- This transformation allows us to use only DT_WSTR and DT_STR Data type column for Fuzzy Matching and Exact matching can be applied to any data type except DT_TEXT, DT_NTEXT, and DT_IMAGE.
+- This transformation allows us to use only DT_WSTR and DT_STR Data type columns for Fuzzy Matching, and Exact matching can apply to any data type except DT_TEXT, DT_NTEXT, and DT_IMAGE.

 - It creates temporary tables and indexes in the SQL Server database at runtime.

-- This transformation will only use OLE DB Connection Manager to establish connection to store the temporary tables and indexes.
+- This transformation will only use the OLE DB Connection Manager to establish a connection to store the temporary tables and indexes.

-- To configure the transformation, you must select the Match Type (Fuzzy or Exact) for an input columns
+- To configure the transformation, you must select the Match Type (Fuzzy or Exact) for input columns.

-TIP: Fuzzy Grouping Transformation has one input and one output.
+TIP: Fuzzy Grouping Transformation in SSIS has one input and one output.
 It does not support an error output.

 Fuzzy Grouping Transformation in SSIS Example